 Careers Education is introduced at KS3 and continues through to the Sixth Form.
-Careers Education follows the latest recommendations as set out by the Gatsby Foundation and is delivered through:
+In-house school careers fair for all students to attend.
+Careers Education follows the latest recommendations, as set out by the Gatsby Foundation, and is delivered through:

-- Personal Development, Active and tutorial programmes - ◆ Talks by invited speakers or Careers Advisers - ♦ Interviews with Careers Advisers - Work experience and work shadowing
+- Personal Development, Active and tutorial programmes - Talks by invited speakers or Careers Advisers - Interviews with Careers Advisers - Work experience and work shadowing